-Rob Moriarty is a digital marketing & social care expert, entrepreneur and keynote speaker based in Leeds.
-He sustained a high level spinal cord injury in 1998 leaving him wheelchair-bound and completely dependent on 24 hour care.
-He returned to full time education, completing 3 A-Levels, followed by a Joint Honours degree from the University of Leeds.
-In 2004 he was one of the first undergraduates requiring 24 hour care to study abroad on the Erasmus program, spending 3 months in Germany.
+Rob is a technology & social care expert, entrepreneur and keynote speaker based in Leeds.
+He sustained a high level spinal cord injury in 1998 leaving him completely wheelchair and 24 hour care dependent.
+Following a year of rehab in hospital he returned to full time education, completing three A-Levels, followed by a Joint Honours degree from the University of Leeds.
+In 2004 he was one of the first undergraduates requiring 24 hour care to study abroad on the Erasmus program, spending four months in Germany.

 Since 2005 he has lived independently managing his own team of carers through a range of personalisation schemes including Direct Payments, Personal Budgets and Continuing Healthcare.
 Rob regularly speaks about his unique health and social care experiences that have enabled him to live freely and run a successful marketing and technology consultancy.
 In 2010 Rob placed sixth in the Stelios Disabled Entrepreneur of the Year award.
 As a founding member of the Free To Live Leeds peer support group he was selected as a finalist in the Putting People First category of The Yorkshire and Humberside Great British Care Awards in 2011, before joining the management board of Leeds Centre for Integrated Living later that year.

 His business consulting and contacts encourage organisations to adopt modern technology to engage with users and improve their service, driving the innovation, development and marketing of a range of assistive technology products similar to those he uses.